tokay-lang/tokay/README.md

 Expr
 ```

-Tokay can also be used for writing programs without any parsing features.
+Tokay can also be used for programs without any parsing features.
-Next one is a recursive attempt for calculating the faculty of a value.
+Next is a recursive attempt for calculating the faculty of a value.

 ```
 faculty : @x {